-But still, it depends on your specific circumstance whether cash method account or accrual method accounting will work best for you.
+We’ll explore whether cash method accounting or accrual method accounting will work best for your business.

 Clean Energy Manufacturing Credits

-- A common deduction for those in the industries of engineering, architecture, and construction.
+- A common deduction for those in the industries of construction.

 - Standard Mileage Deduction: